IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

 \subsection{Profiler}

 The formulation of the joint cost-accuracy problem needs information on the latency, accuracy, and throughput of each model variant.
 Previous works have discovered that \cite{hu2021scrooge, razavi2022fa2, romero2021infaas, clockwork} the latency of a model under a specific resource allocation is predictable based on the incoming batch sizes.
 The profiler will record the latency on the target hardware for different batch sizes under specific allocations of resources.
-We found in our experiments that assigning memory beyond a certain value to the models does not impact performance; therefore, we only need to find enough memory allocation for each node.
-This will be the memory requirement for running the largest batch size.
+We found in our experiments that assigning memory beyond a specific value to the models does not impact performance; therefore, we only need to find enough memory allocation for each node, which will be the memory requirement for running the largest batch size.

 Finding a minimum allocation to containers is necessary since we have chosen horizontal scaling for workload adaptation in this work.
-Previous work on CPU evaluation inference graphs \cite{razavi2022fa2, kannan2019grandslam} has assigned one core to each container.
+Previous works on CPU evaluation for inference graphs \cite{razavi2022fa2, kannan2019grandslam} have assigned one core to each container.
 Adapting a similar approach is not practical in our case, as more resource-intensive models cannot execute inference under given latency requirements with one core per container.
-Therefore, we find a base configuration for each model variant regarding the number of cores that can provide a reasonable base performance.
-The solver selects the model variants and horizontally scales them with the chosen base configurations.
+Therefore, we find a base allocation for each model variant regarding the number of cores that can provide a reasonable base performance.
+The solver selects the model variants and horizontally scales them with the chosen base allocations.